elisehuard/rude-and-evil/README.md

 ## The definition problem

 What is 'offensive'?
-This is highly cultural, and even subcultural.
+This is likely to be highly cultural, and even subcultural.
 Hate speech seems relatively well defined: expressing hate or extreme bias towards a particular group.
 Threats of violence are also pretty clear.
-The corpus I'm using selects both those groups under one label 'harassment'.
+The [corpus](http://www.cs.umd.edu/~golbeck/papers/trolling.pdf) I'm using selects both those groups under one label 'harassment'.

 It's possible to use other categories: another [corpus](http://www.aclweb.org/anthology/N16-2013) has been labeled on racist and sexist tweets.

 Another narrowing down of scope includes the type of text we analyze.
 We're focusing on twitter, which is easier since the tweets are shortext.
 Analysis of Facebook or other popular social media

 ## The corpus problem

 It's hard to get a good, labeled corpus for this problem: ideally this needs a large, labeled corpus for supervised training.
 Which means human intervention: either a group of experts or a crowdsourced workforce.
 The first option is expensive but qualitatively probably the best, since the experts agree and cross-reference on what is considered offensive.
-With the second option we bump up against the fact that subgroups may have different views and sensitivities, and the resulting corpus is likely to suffer some bias.
+With the second option we bump up against the fact that subgroups may have different views and sensitivities, and the resulting corpus is likely to suffer from some different biases.

-The corpus used is produced by a group of experts, and is the one referred to here: <http://www.cs.umd.edu/~golbeck/papers/trolling.pdf>
+The corpus used here is produced by a group of experts, and is the one referred to here: <http://www.cs.umd.edu/~golbeck/papers/trolling.pdf>
 It's relatively small in size (16K tweets).
 As most corpuses in this area it's strongly unbalanced, since fortunately offensive tweets are in the minority (perhaps because the platform already moderates it to some extent).

 The corpus is not included (as per the terms) but can be obtained from the article's author on demand, after signing their Terms of Use.